 Berlin’s Spree River faces an impending crisis as it gradually dries up.
 As a first consequence, the river has an unusual backward flow.
 It is due to urban water management and treated wastewater release as well as the missing precipitation.
+The Spree river in Berlin is crucial for the city’s ecosystem.

 The challenge lies in balancing industry growth with environmental preservation, while warnings from the Umweltbundesamt are highlighting the urgency.
 Berlin must navigate a sustainable path forward, aligning policies and efforts to ensure the Spree’s survival as nature already shows signals of distress.

+Understanding the challenges facing the Spree river in Berlin is vital.
 For more information around water and nature, get connected and join us for a better resource use.

 Source: https://www.zdf.de/nachrichten/panorama/klima-spree-berlin-100.html